Skip to content

 MemoryReservedMB Reserved memory.
 Use Case: Monitor cluster progress Unit: Count

-MissingBlocks Number of data blocks in HDFS where there are no replicas.
+MissingBlocks Number of data blocks in HDFS with no replicas.
 These blocks may be corrupted.
 Use Case: Monitor cluster health Unit: Count

 MemoryAvailableMB Available memory for allocation.
 Use Case: Monitor cluster progress Unit: Count